 The first stage of this venture is to get some wild beer in the space, and as Nathan says, ”Find our feet.
 Find out what keeps our yeast happy and healthy and go from there.”
 Next would be to try and harvest some local cultures from the land at Svinninge, and find out what kind of exciting flavours can be made from there, which can then hopefully develop into house cultures that can be used as the yeasts in our beers.

-There’s also plans for at least one coolship as well, which is a large, shallow open container in which fresh wort can be exposed to micro-fauna and wild yeast. ”On a nice summers day we can put it on a trailer and take it out to the fields, or a few years down the track if there’s some decent size fruit trees, park it under one of the trees and take in all those lovely wild yeasts from the trees and fruit”
+There’s also plans for at least one coolship as well, which is a large, shallow open container in which fresh wort can be exposed to micro-fauna and wild yeast. ”One day we can put it on a trailer and take it out to the fields, or a few years down the track if there’s some decent size fruit trees, park it under one of the trees and take in all those lovely wild yeasts from the trees and fruit”

 ”There’s a fun project that I want to do with the Flanders Red that we’ve currently got in one of the Foeders at BRUS, which was a collaboration we did with Black Project.
 So the idea is to make it a collaboration solera foeder.
 We draw out half of the Flanders, package it, and have that as our first edition of the beer.
 Then we collaborate with another brewery who make the wort to fill up the other half again, and start the re-fermentation; then we just keep doing the same: draw out half, package as the second edition, and keep working from there.
 Soon we’ll have all these exciting editions and variations of this beer, and there’s still a lot of potential to have a unique flavour and taste given that you’re only using half of the original”